 Current Coverage Options for Diabetics

-Health insurance options for diabetics range from Medicaid, which is a common source for low-income individuals who have the disease, to private health insurance through an employer.
-Both of these sources should adequately cover necessary costs, including supplies and regular testing.
-If coverage through Medicaid or your workplace is not available, there are still more types of health insurance to cover the costs of your medications and treatment.
+Health insurance options for diabetics range from Medicaid, which is a common source for low-income individuals who have the disease, to private health insurance to the exchanges.
+Any of these sources should adequately cover necessary costs, including supplies and regular testing.
+According to the essential health benefits provision of the Patient Protection and Affordable Care Act, chronic disease management If coverage through Medicaid or your workplace is not available, there are still more types of health insurance to cover the costs of your medications and treatment.

-Below is a piece of one company’s underwriting guidelines for diabetes, which details age groups and levels of the illness, and whether or not to accept the applicant.
-As you can see, in most cases, this particular insurer will decline a diabetic applicant.
-However, if your case is not very serious or it is under control and being actively managed (for a Type 2 adult) it heavily depends upon your other health risks.
-Some applicants can get away with as little as a 10 percent increase, which is not going an unreasonable cost for access to covered care.
-Keep in mind, they will also rate up an additional percentage for being over a healthy BMI, or having any related health issues.
+In the past, companies could decline or rate up anyone for having diabetes.
+Below is a piece of one company’s 2012 underwriting guidelines for diabetes, which details age groups and levels of the illness and whether or not to accept the applicant.
+As you can see, in most cases, this particular insurer would have declined a diabetic applicant.
+However, if your case was not very serious or it was under control and being actively managed (for a Type 2 adult) it heavily depended upon your other health risks.
+Some applicants could get away with as little as a 10 percent increase, which was not an unreasonable cost for access to covered care.
+Keep in mind, they would also rate up an additional percentage for being over a healthy BMI or having any related health issues.

 Having a private health plan is a ideal option for many individuals, especially those who are actively managing their diabetes.
-Unfortunately for Type 1 diabetics over age 18, this is not an option at the present time.
-When the health care law goes into effect in 2014, all of this will change, and everyone who is currently not accepted for health insurance will be able to purchase from any insurer.
-No exclusion periods or limitations will be placed on your plan, and your rates will not increase due to your health.
+In contrast to these underwriting rules, Type 1 diabetics can purchase coverage with any insurer they choose.
+No exclusion periods or limitations can be placed on your plan, and your rates will not increase due to your health under the health care law.

 A number of private plans for individuals also give you access to diabetes management classes, if the carrier offers wellness programs.
 This educational tidbit may be helpful for those who need assistance getting their diabetes under control, or are looking for direction in how to lead a healthy lifestyle.
 These programs customize a plan for each individual in order to work towards improved health, through diet, exercise, and treatment, if needed.